LeDragoX/LeDragoX/.github/SPONSORS.md

 ### ~ [AIO Android Debloater](https://github.com/LeDragoX/aio-android-debloater)

-A Shell script that depends on `adb` to uninstall bloatware from Android without the need of using a **ROOTED** phone.
+A Shell script that relies on `adb` to uninstall bloatware from Android without the need of using a **ROOTED** phone.

 ⚠ **ATTENTION**: this project is unmaintained as i'm using Custom ROMS and don't depend on manufacturer's OSes anymore, but still valid for old phones.